Initial Assessment and Referral Decision Support Tool (IAR-DST)

 Supported decision making

 Referrers can use the tool to guide the discussion about treatment options with consumers, with the flexibility to adjust treatment needs in response to changes in their circumstances.
+Studies have shown that when consumers are involved in the decision process, they are empowered and more likely to adhere to care.

 Streamlined referral process